Criteria by type of participant

 Implement at least four of the following seven criteria

-Note: See phase I of annex X-A for guidelines.
+Note: See phase I of annex 8-A.

-Note: See phase I of annex X-A for guidelines.
+Note: See phase I of annex 8-A.

 2.5 Provide up-to-date guidelines for in-water cleaning of commercial ships in port waters and/or raise awareness among recreational boaters by sharing best practices to reduce the introduction and spread of aquatic invasive species via biofouling.